dkmerys/anagrams/README.md

 ## Setup/Installation Requirements

 1. Clone this repository to your machine
-2. Install packages Ruby Gem
+2. Install packages Ruby Gem by typing `$ bundle install` in the command line
-`run $ bundle install`
+3. Run the application by typing `ruby ruby_script.rb` in the command line

 ## Known Bugs

-No bugs currently known, but please let me know if you find one so I can correct it.
+This app does not currently replace numbers or give an error message when a number is entered.

 ## Support and contact details